 The Project takes a dual approach to fighting the sources of child exploitation in the travel and tourism sectors, through prevention and protection.
 Working from its Liaison Office in Bangkok, Thailand, INTERPOL’s role focuses on the protection side, in partnership with the UNODC.

 The Organization works with law enforcement agencies in the affected countries to strengthen their abilities to identify, arrest and prosecute traveling child sex offenders, and offers its tools, expertise and support for tactical operations targeting the criminal networks behind child sexual exploitation.
 The UNODC focus on the delivery of technical assistance activities responding to key legislative, training and cooperation gaps and needs of the target countries.

 On the prevention side, partners are working with governments and local communities in the region to raise awareness of child sexual exploitation, promote tourism alternatives that do not exploit children, and support the young victims.

 Greater regional and international cooperation is key to bringing an end to child exploitation, and INTERPOL is working to equip local law enforcement with the tools and skills necessary for fighting this growing type of crime.
 The Project also offers the opportunity to improve intelligence gathering and to enhance INTERPOL’s International Child Sexual Exploitation (ICSE) image database.

 Project Childhood is funded by a EUR6 million contribution from the Government of Australia through its overseas aid programme, AusAID.

-By the end of 2015, the ICSE database had helped identify more than 8,000 victims around the world.
+By 1 January 2017, the ICSE database had helped identify more than 10,000 victims around the world.